— By Phil Kahnke

 Once you’ve got the general picture in mind, it’s time to break it down at the micro level.

-Imagine on a mid-September evening a nice shallow slough that’s loaded with blue-winged teal, mallards and a few other species in the mix.
-It’s located close to other wetlands and plenty of food, so it’s likely there are more ducks in the area.
+Imagine it’s mid-September and while scouting one evening you find a nice, shallow slough loaded with blue-winged teal, mallards and a few other species in the mix.
+It’s close to other wetlands and plenty of food, so it’s likely there are more ducks in the area.

-Once I find a place like this my mind immediately transitions into analyzing it and deciding which specific spots on the slough would be most productive based on various weather conditions.
+Once I find a place like this my mind immediately transitions into analyzing it, breaking down every detail and deciding which specific spots on the slough would be most productive based on various weather conditions.

 The first thing I look for, beyond specific spots the ducks are using, is a point that juts significantly out into the marsh.
 Being on a point provides several advantages, the first of which is the simple fact that it will be closer to where more birds tend to fly.